Article published on 5 June 2015

 Medieval – Become your favourite princess or knight in this castle fortress

-Beyond these standard themes available, Proludic also have the ability to create bespoke ideas, sketches or even logos on their equipment.
+Beyond these standard themes available, Proludic also has the ability to create bespoke ideas, sketches or even logos on their equipment.
 This crafts a truly innovative playground with a unique look.

 It is an opportunity to raise the profile of playgrounds within your communities.
 All of our bespoke elements can be made to fit seamlessly into existing themed equipment ranges – creating a consistent look.

 A great example of what can be achieved is our case study of RAF Brize Norton.
-We built the Hercules plane which was completely bespoke, inclusive and had a wing span of 19 metres.
-The play area has been a huge success and was opened by the Prime Minister David Cameron in 2011.
+We built the Hercules plane which was completely bespoke, inclusive and had a wingspan of 19 metres.
+The play area has been a huge success and was opened by Prime Minister David Cameron in 2011.